The RACGP PEP Specialist Pathway

 • Speak to our consultants to determine which visa options would suit your needs with Department of Home Affairs

-• The primary method for doctors to migrate to Australia is via the medium-term stream (2-4 years) Temporary Skill Shortage Visa (subclass 482), which requires sponsorship from an Australian medical practice
+• The primary method for doctors to migrate to Australia is via the medium-term stream (2-4 years) Skills in Demand (subclass 482), which requires sponsorship from an Australian medical practice

 • Visa nomination costs are covered by your sponsoring medical clinic